ibukun-oyedeji/assessment/README.md

 # DevOps Engineer - Princeps Interview Assessment

-This repository houses the codebase to PHP lavarel application to access the Terraform code for the infrastructure on AWS, hit this link .
+This repository houses the codebase to PHP lavarel application to access the Terraform code for the infrastructure on AWS, hit this link; https://github.com/ibukun-oyedeji/Infrastrucuture.

 # Infrastructure Overview
 - **VPC**: A custom VPC in which the resource will be deployed into